napalm-automation/napalm-yang/docs/yang/profiles.rst

   is useful as there might be small variances between different systems but not enough to justify reimplementing everything.

-You can find the profiles `here <https://github.com/napalm-automation/napalm-yang/tree/develop/napalm_yang/mappings>`_ but what is exactly is a profile?
+You can find the profiles `here <https://github.com/napalm-automation/napalm-yang/tree/develop/napalm_yang/mappings>`_ but what exactly is a profile?
 A profile is a bunch of YAML files that follows the structure of a YANG model and describes two things:

 #.
 How to parse native configuration/state and map it into a model.
 #.
 How to translate a model and map it into native configuration.